 Lead Scoring Criteria #1: Recency

 Recency is the first among our lead scoring criteria.
-This is because it is important to know how recent is the interaction your prospects are having with your assets.
+This is because it is important to know how recently your prospects have interacted with your company.

-In this sense, recency allows you to evaluate and prioritize activities that are currently happening.
+In this sense, recency allows you to evaluate and prioritize activities that are happening right at this very moment.

-You may argue that having the historical context of what a customer is done in the past is important as it helps to build the story of who they are.
+You may argue that having the historical context of what a customer has done in the past is important as it helps to build the story of who they are.

-This is undoubtedly true but, when it comes to following up, you want to follow up with your customers who are active right now and allow the historical data to help you shape the conversation with your prospects.
+This is undoubtedly true, but when it comes to following up you want to interact with your customers who are active right now and allow the historical data to help you shape the conversation with your prospects.